-Clinical Pathology includes the disciples of Clinical Chemistry, Hematology and Coagulation, Transfusion Medicine and Microbiology.
+Clinical Pathology includes the disciplines of Clinical Chemistry, Hematology and Coagulation, Transfusion Medicine and Microbiology.

 Clinical Chemistry measures substances in the blood and body fluids that aid in the diagnosis and monitoring of diseases, such as diabetes and heart attacks.